|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 This morning we visit the fabled city of Dubrovnik.
 Its motto is"Libertas" (liberty), because for several centuries the city-state of Dubrovnik (the so-called Ragusa) managed to preserve its independence while the coast fell under the sway of foreign powers.
 At its 16th-century height, the Republic had the third largest merchant fleet in the world.
 Only a few will notice any remaining signs of the 1991-1992 siege, during which over 2000 enemy shells fell on the old city.
 Reconstruction was undertaken with astonishing speed and the old town again resembles its former self.

 Today is a long, exciting day!
-We leave our hotel early and cross the border to Kotor - a beautiful coastal town tucked in the embrace of high mountains, bent over a deep bay (southern most fjord of Europe!) of the Mediterranean sea.
+We leave our hotel early and cross the border into Montenegro to the beautiful coastal town of Kotor, tucked in the embrace of high mountains, bent over a deep bay (southern most fjord of Europe!) of the Mediterranean sea.
 The beauty of Kotor Bay has been praised many times in verse.
 After a guided tour of Kotor, we drive to the mountains above the fjord, to Mt.
-Lovcen National Park's highest passes, to look at one of the most heart-breaking and magnificent landscapes of all Europe.
+Lovcen National Park’s highest passes, to look at one of the most magnificent landscapes of all Europe.
 Kotor Bay is on the list of UNESCO World Heritage Sites.
+The high craggy peaks of the bay make this landscape unforgettable, especially on rainy days, when a myriad of colours reflect off of the lake.

 Day 4: Hike on Lokrum Island, Trsteno Plane Trees, Ston.
 Bosnia: Hutovo Blato